rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 #### 2.5.8 Roles
 In the roles tab of a RoleSet you can add new roles to the roleset and remove existing ones.
-Clicking on the edit button of a role will open it's properties tab.
+Clicking on the edit button of a role will open its properties tab.

 #### 2.5.9 Task Priorities
 You can set task priorities for a role by clicking on "Apply Task Priority", selecting a task